ldionne/mpl11/README.md

         template <typename x, typename y>
         using equal_impl = not_<Comparable<Left, Right>::not_equal_impl<x, y>>;
         ```
 - [ ] Implement cross-type typeclasses.
 - [ ] Implement associative data structures.
-- [ ] Implement a small DSL to implement inline metafunction classes (like
+- [ ] Implement a small DSL to implement inline lifted metafunctions (like
       Boost.MPL's lambda).
 Consider let expressions.
 Using the Boost.MPL lingo,
       such a DSL should:
       - Allow leaving placeholders as-is inside a lambda, if this is desirable.